-- a) The availability and accuracy of data. - b) The accuracy of control of the mixing operation. - c) A detailed understanding of the hazards of potential reactions (e.g. explosion data, energy releases, pressure rise etc.). - d) The possibility that, under certain conditions, condensation of one or more of the components can occur and could give rise to the formation of dangerous mixtures in the gaseous phase or at the interface with the liquid phase.
+- a) Availability and accuracy of data. - b) Accuracy of control of the mixing operation. - c) Detailed understanding of the hazards of potential reactions (e.g. explosion data, energy releases, pressure rise etc.).
+Mixtures with chemically unstable gases (e.g. acetylene) may be limited in pressure or concentration according to the applicablelocal regulations . - d) Possibility that, under certain conditions, condensation of one or more of the components can occur and could give rise to the formation of dangerous mixtures in the gaseous phase or at the interface with the liquid phase.